stucchio/Homepage/pelican/content/sam_altmans_sexism_straw_man.md

 > Debating how to fix it is important, but debating whether or not sexism actually exists...Saying “There isn’t any sexism in tech” in the face of a mountain of data hurts things in subtle and not-so-subtle ways.

-Sam Altman then juxtaposes a discussion of the representation of women in YC:
+Sam Altman then juxtaposes a discussion of the representation of women in YC and technology in general:

 > We can get more precise number when we disregard background and just look at the gender of applicants (based on looking at the application videos)—19.5% of the startups we have funded this year have women on the founding team compared to approximately 24.3% of startups that applied...